 I’m a left-leaning, student-centred, alternative educator with a not-for-profit reading programme based on the sounds and symbols of the language aka phonics.
 Some educators love That Reading Thing because our approach happens to be backed up by current research.
 Some love it because it’s relational and chilled-out in its delivery.
 I don’t worry about the voting habits of the people who use TRT because to do so would be to the detriment of kids who will flourish in the programme.

-I’m equally not worried about the 70% or so of kids who will somehow learn to read – and especially not worried about the clever offspring of writers.
+I’m equally not worried about the 70% or so of kids who will somehow learn to read – and especially not worried about the highly literate offspring of writers.
 I am concerned about those teens and adults who experience deep shame because they can’t read in a society that is more dependent on literacy than ever.
 I’m concerned that 67% of adults in Cleveland are functionally illiterate – which means struggling to read the information on a medicine bottle.
 And concerned about the 20 year olds who come to a lesson saying, “I’m unteachable” – but who are reading within weeks because they just never knew there was a connection between what they say out loud and what they see on the page, the essence of phonics.